Grammar Made Easy: Writing a Step Above

 When Should You Use Grammar Made Easy?

-I think that middle school is the best time to use this book, but when we used it, I had one boy in elementary school, one in high school, and two in middle school (all homeschool, of course).
+I think that middle school is the best time to use this book, but when we used it, I had one boy in elementary school, one in high school, and two in middle school (all homeschooled, of course).
 It worked just fine for all of them.
-We went through it together, and did grammar lessons only 2-3 days per week.
-That way, I was able to keep track of whether they were all learning what they needed to know.
+We went through it together, and did one lesson per week.

 Grammar Made Easy: Writing a Step Above was originally published in 1996 as Writing a Step Above: A Strategy for Improving Reading, Writing, and Listening Skills, because it provided such a strong, structural foundation for writing, but over the years, Connie discovered that many people didn’t realize that it was actually a grammar course.
 So when we published it as a “Made Easy Book” it made sense to add Grammar Made Easy to the title.
 We think the new title and subtitle say it all, and we hope you like it too!